 An inpatient unit in the Bronx, circa 2005.

-I was a resident – and hence likely disheveled or groggy or exhibiting some other form of outward display of exhaustion – of the internal medicine program at Albert Einstein University Medical Center/Moses Division, aka Montefiore.
+I was a resident – hence likely disheveled or groggy or exhibiting some other form of outwardly display of exhaustion – of the internal medicine program at Albert Einstein University Medical Center/Moses Division, aka Montefiore.

 The fact that the program was considered ‘malignant’ by those in my industry – due to the strict nature of its training – likely strengthened the probability of my aforementioned look.
 Those of you who knew me back then can attest.
-But in quiet fashion, maybe by just nodding to ourself, or acknowledging this fact in your head.
-There’s no need to reiterate how badly I looked.
+But please do it quietly, as there isn’t an urgent need to reiterate how badly I looked.

-But here I was, a third year resident physician, and in charge of my own team.
+Here I was, a third year resident physician, in charge of my own team.

 My very own!

-The team was comprised of both interns – suffering through their first year of training, the worst year by far – and medical students, who were still solidifying their medical knowledge base.
+My team was comprised of both interns – suffering through their first year of training, which was the worst year by far – and medical students – still solidifying their medical knowledge base.
 Together, as a team, we took care of the patients on the floor.
 Heaven help them.

 But during those early morning hours, the revered ones weren’t around.
-Instead, we graced the floors – the tight-knit group of us, tending to everyday minutia, checking in on patient necessities, and hoping that we kept everyone alive.
+Instead, we graced the linoleum floors – one tight-knit huddle of brains – tending to our everyday minutia, checking in on patient necessities, and hoping that we kept everyone alive.
 And I was in charge.

-On this particular day, one of my medical students – incidentally a male – was called down to the floor where a nurse had been unsuccessful in drawing a patient’s blood.
-He was called on to perform the phlebotomy himself – phlebotomy the technical term for a simple blood draw.
+On this particular day, one of my medical students – a male – was called down to the floor where a nurse had been unsuccessful in drawing a patient’s blood.
+He was called to perform the phlebotomy himself – phlebotomy the technical term for the simple act of drawing blood.

 This was standard procedure.
 We were called routinely to patient rooms, if the nurse was unsuccessful at ‘getting a vein.’
-Responsibility would then automatically transfer over – the buck always stopped with us – and we needed to take over the poking.
+Responsibility would then automatically transfer over – the buck always stopped with us – and we needed to take over poking.

-Medical students followed their own patients, and were taught how to perform said procedures, but were still ‘getting the hang’ of things.
+A bit more background: medical students followed their own patients, and were taught how to perform said procedures, but were, understandably, still ‘getting the hang’ of things.

-Our team walked down together, where we found the patient stationed out in the hall, comfortably in her chair.
+Our team walked down together, where we found the patient stationed out in the hall, sitting comfortably in her chair.
 She must have caused a ruckus, and needed to be observed.

-We exchanged light banter, as I introduced her to myself and the team.
-She had already met the medical student, clad in his short white coat (the difference in lengths distinguishes an MD from a student, a little factoid unknown to many).
+We exchanged light banter, as I introduced her to myself and to the team.
+She had already met the medical student, clad in his short white coat (the difference in length distinguishes an MD from a student, a little factoid unknown to most).

 I was there to draw her blood, I announced, smiling.

-She looked me up and down, spent the next few moments rather deep in a thought of some sort, her brows furrowed together, and then – Eureka! – she had it.
+She looked me up and down, spent the next few moments rather deep in thought, her brows furrowed together.
+Then – Eureka! – she had it.

-“Sweetie, you’re not touching me,” she said, and followed this by, “I know a medical student when I see one.”
+“Sweetie, you’re not touching me,” she said, followed by, “I know a medical student when I see one!”

-Baffled, I chuckled.
-She must not have heard.
-An explanation ensued – I was indeed not the student here, I told her, but rather the resident physician, and had had much experience under my belt.
+I was in fact not the student here, I told her, but rather the resident physician, and had A LOT of experience under my belt.
 I’d surely get her vein.
 I cringed at my confidence, momentarily fearful at the possibility of not delivering my promise.
-Satisfied with the response nonetheless, I turned to get the supplies, when, in back, I heard her exclaim in my direction:
+Satisfied with the response nonetheless, I turned to get the supplies when, behind my shoulder, I heard her exclaim in my direction:

 “Sweetie, I’m not stupid.
 I know who the doctor is here.
 You all don’t have to stand around.”

-The student came to my aid – explaining, under his breath, that he was not, in fact, the doctor and that, I actually was.
-But the woman just shook her head in disbelief.
+The student came to my aid – explaining, under his breath, that he was not, in fact, the doctor.
+“She is,” he mumbled.
+But our determined patient simply shook her head in disbelief.
 We were not about to fool her.

 So we did as she wished.

-This is where the moral of my story comes in.
-It’s an oldie, but still such a goodie.
+Which is where the moral of this story comes in.
+An oldie, but still, a goodie.